simphony/docs/docs/source/motivation.md

   In a semantic approach, we don't just see words as a series of symbols, but as a link to a sign.
   And we can apply different rules and behaviours to different concepts because of the properties inherent to each entity.

+  If we now look at:

+  <p align=center style="font-style: italic">Fruit flies like a banana</p>

+  The moment we get to the word _banana_, we realise something is wrong.
+Syntactically, this sentence could be equivalent to the previous one.
+  However, we know that _bananas_ do not usually fly.
+  And so we decide to change the syntactic interpretation.
+  _Fruit flies_ becomes the subject, _like_ the verb and _a banana_ the object.
+  Now it makes sense semantically as well.

-  In this semantic realm, the concept of ontologies that will be presented in further sections, plays a major role.
+  In this semantic realm, the concept of ontologies that will be presented in further sections plays a major role.
 #### Requirement simplification
   Since we know what a user means from the semantic approach, we can use this to automatise and simplify the setup and initialisation of processes using default settings.